Reubenmations/OpenFight/README.md

 # Special Thanks:

-Everyone in the Reboot Team for helping with preserving this amazing game FairPlay137 for creating the original Golang file I based this on And you, for playing your part in game preservation.
+Everyone in the Reboot Team for helping with preserving this amazing game

+FairPlay137 for creating the original Golang file I based this on

+And you, for playing your part in the fight for videogame preservation.

 Thank you.